Payroll Taxes in Mexico: How It Works

 Social Security: A Part of Payroll Taxes in Mexico

-Let us start with a little background.
+Let us start with a bit of background.

-The institution in charge of social security in Mexico is the Mexican Social Security Institute or IMSS (Instituto Mexicano del Seguro Social in Spanish).
+The Mexican Social Security Institute, or IMSS (Instituto Mexicano del Seguro Social in Spanish), is responsible for social security in Mexico.
 Its mission is to provide medical attention and social security to all Mexican workers or employees.
 Therefore, every Mexican employee in the private sector has the right to social security benefits.

 INFONAVIT: Social Housing In Mexico